 Hip Hop Dance

 Fredrika wastes no time to get moving!
 Starting with a fun, up beat warm up for all levels, she then slows it down to some body isolation and stretching.
 Fredrika then combines basic Hip Hop moves that will then compile into a short choreography.
 Fredrika will then teach a series of phrases to help students get a good sense of weight transfering while traveling through space, boosting confidence and self esteem!
+All Levels

 Jazz Poetry with Genny Lim (and Carolyn Brandy)